Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 ADVERTISEMENT

-My aunt used to tie me occasionally to the clothesline.
-We lived on a main street, and my aunt didn’t want me to go out into the street.
+My Aunt occasionally used to tie me to the clothesline.
+We lived on a main street, and she didn’t want me to go out into the street.
 The clothesline went the full length of the backyard.
 It ran from a window in the back of the house to a big tree, where the playhouse and swing were.
-My brother and sister were at school, so Aunt Emily used to tie me to the clothesline, and I could run around in the backyard.
+My brother and sister were at school, so Aunt Emily used to tie me to the clothesline and then I could run around in the backyard.
 One day a dog came along and started chasing me.
 He thought I was playing because I was running back and forth.
-I hollered for my aunt, and she came out and got me.
+I hollered for my Aunt, and she came out and got me.
 I was scared to be tied after that.

 Your life may not seem like anything anyone would want to read about.
 No doubt most of our ancestors felt the same way about their lives.
 But if they had written an autobiography or memoir, wouldn’t you be thrilled to be able to read it today?
 Remember, there is only one you who’ll ever walk this earth, and no one will ever be able to tell your life story better than you.